MuscuFacile/MuscuFacileAPI/README.md

 ## Contributing

+You will need to rename file .env.template to .env and fill it with your firebase's informations.

 ### Using docker
 If you are using a Windows OS, you need to install Docker for Windows and use Powershell